What Causes Post Natal Depressionby Dr Emma Gray - 17th October, 2014

 Having a baby makes you vulnerable to depression but not for the reasons that you may think.
-The first part of this blog considers two of these.

 In the first few weeks after having a baby the physical/hormonal adjustments that the body must make will have an impact on your emotions, leading to bouts of sudden and often unexplained tearfulness, this is referred to as ‘’the baby blues”.